-This is supported by the strong support of the working bees that are held twice a year with parents, children, staff and friends.
-The working bees focus on both minor maintenance jobs as well as major projects for the school.
+This is supported by the strong support of the working bees that are held four times a year with parents, children and staff.
+The working bees focus on minor maintenance jobs and where possible, major projects for the school.

-The working be program requires families to contribute a minimum number of hours to assist with maintenance of the school, the development of program activities and administration.
+The working bee program requires families to contribute a minimum number of hours to assist with maintenance of the school, the development of program activities and administration.
 This assists in keeping fees to a minimum as well as developing the community of the school.